Benefits Of Walking During Pregnancy:

-Walking is highly recommended during pregnancy, especially during the second and third trimester when the chances of miscarriage have lowered dramatically.
+Walking is highly recommended during pregnancy, especially during the second and third trimesters when the chances of miscarriage have lowered dramatically.
 Walking during the first trimester too shows no harm to the mom or the fetal development.
 But if you have gone through the miscarriage earlier, you can avoid walking during the first trimester and take it up slowly from the second trimester onwards.

 Walking is a helpful workout that helps soon-to-be moms get rid of the discomforts during pregnancy.
 It offers energy and vitality to handle a busy day at work while you are pregnant.

 Most gynecologists suggest starting a mild walk from the first trimester itself.
 It is good to start with 15-20 minutes a day and that can be increased to an hour of mild walking.
 You can check with your gynecologist or midwife if you are doubtful about walking while being pregnant.

 So let’s discuss a few aspects of walking while being an expectant mother.